qdraw/starsky/starsky/starsky/readme_api.md

 ```
 ### Thumbnail querystring options
-- There is a orginal fallback, when using the `?issingleitem=True` query
+- There is a orginal (source image) fallback, when using the `?issingleitem=True` query
   The orginal image will be loaded instead of the thumbnail
-- The `retryThumbnail` is removing a thumbnail image.
-When this is used in combination with
+- The `retryThumbnail` is removing a thumbnail image, only when this Thumbnail is 0 bytes.
- `isSingleItem` a orginal image is loaded.
 The query string is  `?retryThumbnail=True`.
+  When this is used in combination with  `isSingleItem` a orginal image is loaded.
 - Check [Thumbnail Json](#thumbnail-json) for more information
 - This endpoint supports only 1 file per request

 ### Expected `/starsky/Api/Thumbnail` response:
 - A jpeg image
-- A 204 / `NoContent()` result when a thumbnail is corrupt
+- A 204 / `NoContent()` result when a thumbnail is corrupt (or 0 bytes)
 - A 404 Error page, when the base32 hash does not exist
-- A 202 Error when "Thumbnail is not ready yet"
+- A 202 Error when "Thumbnail is not ready yet".
+There is no thumbnail generated.

 ## Thumbnail Json
 Endpoint: `/starsky/Api/Thumbnail/LNPE227BMTFMQWMIN7BE4X5ZOU&json=true`